Cognitive Impairment, Deterioration, and Injury Rehabilitation

 - Specific Psychological Conditions

-A person with cognitive impairment, deterioration, or injury may also experience significant psychological strain.
-They may feel worried and frustrated with their decreased ability to do some of the things that they could previously do with ease, they may feel more anxious, become less confident in their abilities, tire faster, or they may feel depressed and isolated with the change in their abilities.
-As such, initiating cognitive rehabilitation as well as psychological care as soon as possible is essential in facilitating their recovery process.
+Such impairment or deterioration can in turn affect one’s ability to work, communicate, maintain relationships, and/or carry out daily tasks that were once routine.
+When an employee experiences some of these challenges, their mental health may also be affected.
+They may feel worried and frustrated with their decreased ability to do some of the things that they could previously do with ease, they may feel more anxious or shame and embarrassment, become less confident in their abilities, tire faster, or they may feel depressed and isolated with the change in their abilities.
+As such, initiating cognitive rehabilitation as well as mental health care as soon as possible is essential in facilitating the employee’s recovery process.

-Using state-of-art perceptual-cognitive equipment and tools, we can help to assess, re-train and re-build as much as possible, a person’s cognitive and functional abilities as well as help them to gain new skills to compensate for what was lost.
-We will also help them to deal with the psychological and relational impact of their impairment.
-Ultimately, we aim to help the person regain a noticeable degree of theircognitive functions and independence.
+In consultation with their medical care givers and using state-of-art perceptual-cognitive equipment and tools, we can help your employee to assess, re-train and re-build, as much as possible, their cognitive and functional abilities.
+In addition, we will help them to deal with the mental health and relational impact of their impairment.
+Ultimately, we aim to help your employee/member regain a noticeable degree of their cognitive functions and their independence.

-For more information on our cognitive-perceptual program, please visit our Insight Effectus page.
+For comprehensive details on our perceptual-cognitive program, please visit our Insight Effectus page.